 At the moment, Nea Zoi is administered by:

-• A four-member Board of directors oversees the ministry: three main and one substitute elected every two years.
+• A Board of directors that oversees the ministry and is elected every two years.

 • A Greek General Director.